Ocsilius/reading-notes/GitClone.md

 ### Github
 - Different than **Git**.
   - A cloud-based version.
   - A sharing system for collaboration between coding.
   - It uses Git to help manage the team's work: Version tracking, Reviewing Changes, Keep changes separate until you want to add them in.
   - Allows code to be rolled back/changed/tested prior to implementation.
   - Can work on code offline and push online later, or vice-versa.

+### Gitflow:ACP
+- ACP = *Add/Commit/Push*

 ### Repository
 - A *collection of files* for a project.
   - Includes the structure and content in the same collection.

 ### Version control